1-855-843-9847

 Beacon Therapeutics, the clinical trial sponsor, is an ophthalmic gene therapy company founded to restore and improve the vision of patients with both prevalent and rare retinal diseases that result in blindness.

-Beacon Therapeutic’s lead development candidate is AGTC-501, a late-stage gene therapy program for the treatment of XLRP.
+Beacon Therapeutic’s lead development candidate is laru-zova (also named AGTC-501), a late-stage gene therapy program for the treatment of XLRP.

-What if I still have questions about the Vista trial?
+What if I still have questions about the laru-zova trials?

 What if I still have questions about clinical trials?